- What is sofosbuvir and velpatasvir? What is sofosbuvir and velpatasvir used for?

 Epclusa should be stored below 30 C (86 F) and in its original container.

-Epclusa (sofosbuvir and velpatasvir) is a prescription drug used to treat chronic hepatitis C gentotype 1 ,2,3,4,5 or 6 infection in adults.
+Epclusa (sofosbuvir and velpatasvir) is a prescription drug used to treat chronic hepatitis C gentotype 1, 2, 3, 4, 5, or 6 infection in adults.
 Epclusa is not prescribed for treatment in patients with cirrhosis or compensated cirrhosis.
-Side effects, drug interactions, dosage, and pregnancy and breastfeeding safety information should be reviewed prior to taking this medication.

 Multimedia: Slideshows, Images & Quizzes